react-monaco-editor/react-monaco-editor/README.md

 </script>
 ```

-Both them are valid ways to config loader url and relative module path.
+Both them are valid ways to config loader url and relative path of module.

 > You may need to note the [cross domain case](https://github.com/Microsoft/monaco-editor#integrate-cross-domain).